autocrypt/autocrypt/doc/level1.rst

 The Autocrypt recommendation depends on the list of recipient addresses for the message being composed.
 When the user edits the list of recipients, the recommendation may change.
-The MUA should reflect this change.

 .. note::